Loveable Puppies - Cavoodles

 Included with our puppies

-All of our puppies are raised on Royal Canin premium puppy kibble, this is a complete nutritionally balanced diet.
-They are wormed fortnightly, hygiene groomed, and come with their first vaccination, are microchipped and will have a vet check prior to leaving our home.
-Puppies leave us with a puppy pack containing…
+All of our puppies are raised on Royal Canin premium puppy kibble, this is a complete nutritionally balanced diet to support healthy growth and development.
+They are wormed fortnightly, hygiene groomed, and come with their first vaccination, microchip and a full veterinary health check before leaving our home.
+Each…

 Health Tests